Making handovers work

 Principles without governance are just PowerPoint poetry

-Are you a PowerPoint Poet?
-You know – the kind who writes beautiful architecture principles in elegant slides, perfect fonts, inspiring colors and then never looks at them again.
+Be honest.
+Are you also a poet?
+A PowerPoint poet?
+You know – the kind who writes beautiful architecture principles in elegant slides, perfect fonts, inspiring colours… and then never looks at them again.
+Every organisation has them: “Reuse before buy, buy before build.”
+“Data is a shared asset.”
+“Security by design.”

 Reading time 2 min.